clearlinux/swupd-client/docs/swupd.1.rst

             Installs bundles os-core and vi, along with os-core (installed by default).

+    - `-s, --statedir-cache=[PATH]`

+        After checking for content in the statedir, check the statedir-cache before downloading it over the network.

     - `--download`

         Do not perform an os-install, instead download all resources needed